jayanth920/egglang/README.md

 - By default, the terminal cam will render in base black text mode.<br>
 - Here -c refers to color mode.
 Use one of r, g, b, m, d. r = red, g = green, b = blue, m = multicolor, d = dino mode 🦖🥚.

+### Use VSCode terminal to run eggspionage for best experience.

 Example:

 ```bash